VincentPierc/Rob-Boss_Painting-Bot/Readme.md

 #### Matching the 2D Kinematics
 ![Armature View](https://github.com/VincentPierc/Rob-Boss_Painting-Bot/blob/88ab612ea1562960c5a3bc2b429fb5e3f99f7837/IMG_6601%20(1).jpg)

 Top down view of robot arm used for drawing.
 Mechanical design implemented a theta-theta rotation about 2 pivot points, which when combined with a solenoid produced 2 1/2 degreegs of freedom.
-Both arms were desgined so that they would have equivalnet lenghts from piviot point to pivot point and from pivot point to the center of the paint brush.
+To satisfy the calculated kinematics, both arms were desgined so that they would have equivalent lenghts from pivot point to pivot point and from pivot point to the center of the paint brush.
 These lenghts were chosen to be 5 inches because a 10 inch radius covers the desired painting area.

 #### Main Housing
 ![Housing View](https://github.com/VincentPierc/Rob-Boss_Painting-Bot/blob/a82402a915220112e0e8c3c14328565b59842928/IMG_6554.jpg)